agileware/civicrm-end-user-guide/docs/searching/searchkit/example-membership-listing.md

 ![Adding Grid as Display](../../img/search-kit/membership-listing-add-grid.png)

 Give this display configuration a title (e.g. "Our Members").
-By default, Search Kit will now add all the fields (columns) of the search to the new display.
+By default, Searchkit will now add all the fields (columns) of the search to the new display.
 These fields can be further customized, including dragging and dropping them into a new order.

 ![Adding Grid as Display](../../img/search-kit/membership-listing-grid-items.png)